01101010110/proot-distro-scripts/README.md

 ```
 curl -sL https://raw.githubusercontent.com/01101010110/proot-distro-scripts/main/xrdp-setup.sh -o xrdp-setup.sh && chmod +x xrdp-setup.sh && source xrdp-setup.sh
 ```
+Use the command xrdpstart to start the service, and grab your ip address for Windows Remote Desktop Connection

 #
 ## Optional xRDP Support --- For Termux Only Environments!